 Joyce has more than 20 years of non-profit management, strategic planning, and development experience, with a specialty in the performing arts.
 She is an effective organizer of collaborations between board members, volunteers, corporate executives, foundation officers, philanthropists and celebrities that further the mission of the non-profit.
 She has increased and diversified contributed income, and led successful annual campaigns that included institutional and individual giving, fundraising and cultivation events, database management and board development.
 She has secured more than $15 million in institutional grants for general, project and capital support including foundation, corporate, municipal, state and federal funds.
-Her work in individual giving includes executing successful benefits and major gift acquisitions.
+Her work in individual giving includes executing successful benefits, major gift acquisitions and executive coaching.

 Her previous positions include Development Director for both Collaborative Arts Project 21 (CAP21) and The Ensemble Studio Theatre (EST), and Director of External Affairs for the Jazz Foundation of America.
 She also spent many years in various development roles at Theatreworks/USA, America’s premier theatre for young and family audiences.
 While at EST, she served as Acting Managing Director during the leadership search after the founder’s death.